nosilver4u/ewww-image-optimizer/README.md

 ### WP-CLI

 Allows you to run all Bulk Optimization processes from your command line, instead of the web interface.
 It is much faster, and allows you to do things like run it in 'screen' or via regular cron (instead of wp-cron, which can be unpredictable on low-traffic sites).
-Install WP-CLI from wp-cli.org, and run 'wp-cli.phar help ewwwio optimize' for more information.
+Install WP-CLI from wp-cli.org, and run 'wp-cli.phar help ewwwio optimize' for more information or see the [Docs](http://docs.ewww.io/article/25-optimizing-with-wp-cli).

 ### FooGallery